mozilla-services/merino-py/docs/ops.md

 #### Top Picks Provider
 - Top Picks - Provides suggestions from a static domain list of the 1000 most visited websites.
   - `enabled_by_default` (`MERINO_PROVIDERS__TOP_PICKS__ENABLED_BY_DEFAULT`) - Boolean that defines
-  whether or not this provider is enabled by default.
+  whether this provider is enabled by default.
   - `score` (`MERINO_PROVIDERS__TOP_PICKS__SCORE`) - The ranking score for this provider as a floating point number with a default set to 0.25.
   - `query_char_limit` (`MERINO_PROVIDERS__TOP_PICKS__QUERY_CHAR_LIMIT`) - The minimum character limit